Bob96341/bfm/README.md

 this is the bob file manager

-that's all it is

-just a file manager

-for linux

-yeah

-it's in bash

-i guess

-it's nice

-it has lolcat

-which means that lolcat is obviously a dependency
+please make sure you have lolcat as it is an important dependency

-yeah
+it would be preferable if you added this line to your .bashrc file

+"source /path/to/bfs.sh"

+it is important that it is <<source>>

+thank you